pism/pism/doc/sphinx/climate_forcing/surface.rst

 This PISM module implements the "simple" version of the diurnal energy balance model developed by :cite:`Zeitzetal2021`.
-It follows :cite:`KrebsKanzow2018` and includes parameterizations of the surface albedo and atmospheric transmissivity that make it possible to run it model in a standalone, prognostic mode.
+It follows :cite:`KrebsKanzow2018` and includes parameterizations of the surface albedo and the atmospheric transmissivity that make it possible to run it model in a standalone, prognostic mode.

-It is designed to use monthly forcing by near-surface air temperature and precipitation from one of PISM's atmosphere models.
+It is designed to use time-dependent (usually monthly) forcing by near-surface air temperature and precipitation provided by one of PISM's atmosphere models.

 As for other surface models, its outputs are